alex12058/user-agent-and-js-manager/README.md

 # User Agent Switcher Pro

 User Agent Switcher Pro is a powerful Chrome extension designed to give you full control over your browsing identity and environment.
-Easily switch your User-Agent string, manage JavaScript execution, and control cookies on a per-site or global basis.
+Easily switch your User-Agent string, manage JavaScript execution, and control cookies on a per-site basis.

 ## Features